xh3b4sd/rescue/README.md

 	//     task.rescue.io/object    1611318984211839461
 	//     task.rescue.io/worker    90dc68ba-4820-42ac-a924-2450388c15a6
 	//
+	// It is possible to define an execution limit using the circuit breaker label
+	// Cancel.
+A task defining a maximum execution count will be executed at most
+	// Cancel times.
+Once the execution limit hit the task at hand will be kept on
+	// hold until its Cycles number is reset by some external process.
+This allows
+	// tasks to stay on queue until a resolution for the failing root cause may be
+	// found.
+	//
+	//     task.rescue.io/cancel    5
+	//
 	Core *Core `json:"core,omitempty"`

 	// Cron contains optional scheduling information.
 A task may define to be